valtimo-platform/valtimo-documentation/reference/process-beans.md

 fun sendElementTemplateTaskMail(execution: DelegateExecution)
 ```

-- `sendElementTemplateTaskMail` - is able to send an email using the configured Camunda extension properties.
+Is able to send an email using the configured Camunda extension properties.
 The extension properties are:
 - `mailSendTaskFrom` - The email-address of the sender.
 - `mailSendTaskSubject` - The subject of the email.
 - `mailSendTaskTo` - The email-address of the receiver.
 - `mailSendTaskTemplate` - The template that is used for the email.
 The template often has placeholders.
 The method
 uses all process variables as possible placeholders for the template.

 ## DocumentDelegate